nus-cs2030s/2324-s2/docs/17-abstract.md

 This is not ideal.
 It is easy for someone to inherit from `Shape`, but forget to override `getArea()`.
 If this happens, then the subclass will have an area of 0.
 Bugs ensue.

-As we usually do in CS2030S, we want to exploit programming language constructs and the compiler to check and catch such errors for us.
+As we usually do in CS2030S, we want to exploit programming language constructs and rely on the compiler to check and catch such errors for us.

 ## Abstract Methods and Classes